 Scroll To See More Images

-Pumpkin pie is a Thanksgiving staple.
+There’s no doubt that pumpkin pie is a must-have Thanksgiving staple.
 Each year, we look forward to it.
 We cherish it.
-We make room for it—even when are stomachs are full from the myriad decadent dishes we devoured over the course of our Thanksgiving feast.
+We make room for it—even when our stomachs are full from the myriad decadent dishes we devoured over the course of our Thanksgiving feast.

 Because pumpkin pie is delicious.
 Pumpkin pie is worth it.